11th Cat: Characters

-Arthur is the husband of Priscilla and the father of Rika.
+Arthur is married to Priscilla and the father of Rika.
 He is also the sword master of Black Iron best friend and the most powerful wizard that ever live.
 Though he is dead he is later revived by the Murika stone and his daughter's life, which the Sword Master of Black Iron used to revived him.
 Arthur deeply loves his daughter and wife, whom he cares for.
 He didn't want to be brought to life again because he knew that he had broken every law of nature just to be alive and that he is an unnatural being that shouldn't exist because he was already dead.
 He has no more magic after being brought to life, it was explained that he knew that his friend, the Sword Master of Black Iron was going to ignore his wish to remain dead.
 He was not going to let his daughter be an ordinary wizard so he transferred all his powers to his daughter, Rika.
 He knew all those powers were maintaining her other life, so when the Sword Master of Black Iron killed her to bring Arthur to life, Arthur knew that his daughter would survive.
 Arthur only lived for a while, but he was happy that he got to see his little daughter Rika grown up and his wife Priscilla one more time.
 He killed himself because he didn't want to carry the shameful existence clinging to his lifeless body.